A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Abstract

 \section{Abstract}

 Automatic extrinsic sensor calibration is a fundamental problem for multi-sensor platforms.
 Reliable and general-purpose solutions should be computationally efficient, require few assumptions about the structure of the sensing environment, and demand little effort from human operators.
 In this work, we introduce a fast and certifiably globally optimal algorithm for solving a generalized formulation of the \textit{robot-world and hand-eye calibration} (RWHEC) problem.
 The formulation of RWHEC presented is ``generalized" in that it supports the simultaneous estimation of multiple sensor and target poses, and permits the use of monocular cameras that, alone, are unable to measure the scale of their environments.
-In addition to demonstrating our method's superior performance over existing solutions, we derive novel identifiability criteria and establish \textit{a priori} guarantees of global optimality for problem instances with bounded measurement errors.
-We also introduce a complementary Lie-algebraic local solver for RWHEC and compare its performance with our global method and prior art.
+In addition to demonstrating our method's superior performance over existing solutions through extensive simulated and real experiments, we derive novel identifiability criteria and establish \textit{a priori} guarantees of global optimality for problem instances with bounded measurement errors.
+As part of our analysis, we propose a new constraint qualification for nonlinear programs with redundant constraints; this constraint qualification is of independent interest for establishing the exactness of SDP relaxations of QCQPs that have been tightened through the addition of redundant constraints.
 Finally, we provide a free and open-source implementation of our algorithms and experiments.

 \keywords{Hand-eye and robot-world calibration, parameter identification, convex optimization, certifiable estimation}